Light Bringer (novel): Plot

 Lyria, searching for answers about Figment's parasite in the Belt, is rescued from a cohort of Rim Golds by Matteo.
 He offers her a choice to repair the parasite, gaining significant physical and cognitive enhancements, at the cost of her memories.
 Lyria chooses to have it removed.
 Darrow's group find Quicksilver, Matteo and Lyria.
 Quicksilver reveals that he has not built a fleet but an interstellar generation ship containing non-Color Homo sapiens children.
 He has charted the ship to escape the Solar System as insurance for mankind, believing the war will eventually consume all the worlds.
 Quicksilver outfits Darrow to travel to the Rim and recruit the Daughter's fleet, Lyria joins as a stowaway, and Sevro joins after Lyria reveals Ulysses' death.
 Cassius trains Darrow in his style of swordsmanship.

 Volsung Fá's Volk Obsidians and Ascomanni tribes attack the moons of Jupiter, drawing the Dominion's forces from Mars; a recuperating Lysander joins Diomedes on his flagship.
-At the moon Kalyke, Helios boards the Dustmaker, but it is revealed to be Atlas carved in his likeness.
+At the moon Kalyke, Helios boards the Dustmaker, but is revealed to be Atlas carved in Helios' likeness.
 In vengeance for the Rim's two rebellions against the Society, Atlas decimates the Rim's fleet, killing Dido and Helios.
 Lysander is captured but helps Diomedes escape.
 Lysander's Dux, Rhone, is revealed to be behind his poisoning and has allied with Atlas.
 Atlas, the puppet master behind Fá, arranges for Lysander to "save" the Rim from the Obsidians, intending to have Lysander, not Atalantia, lead the Society into a new era of peace.
 To spare civilian lives, Lysander agrees to perpetuate the lie of Fá.
 Fá razes Io and enslaves its inhabitants, bombs Callisto, then invades Europa.
 Volga leads the Obsidians at his side.

 Darrow's group rescue Diomedes from the wreckage at Kalyke, taking him captive.
 On Io, they contact the Daughters, who rescue enslaved Ionians from the Obsidians with Darrow and Cassius.
 Darrow's group enters the Daughters' base below the oceans of Europa where Athena puts Darrow and Diomedes on trial for Darrow's betrayal of the Rim's Sons of Ares to Romulus and for Diomedes' failure to protect the lowColors of Rim society.
 Sevro intervenes to have Darrow, Diomedes and Cassius spared to join the Daughters' fight against Fá.